Corrections to the higher moments of the relativistic ion energy-loss distribution beyond the Born approximation. I. Z dependence of Mott's corrections: Computation of the central moments of the energy-loss distribution

+Let us notice that the deviation from a simple Born approximation in determining the ELS can be very significant.
+For instance, the observed in \cite{2007} energy straggling is about a factor of 5 lower than the first-order Born result.
+The ELS computed in our paper is generally larger than that in the Born approximation by a factor of $\sim 2-3$ for heavy ions.
+It is consistent with the results of the ELS measurements for relativistic heavy ions from \cite{GSI2}.
+The results obtained in our paper indicate the importance of the MCs in determining the central moments of the heavy ion energy-loss distributions at moderate relativistic energies.

-Thus, the use of the Born approximation to the analysis of close collisions of heavy ions with atoms of matter is at best possible only for the purpose of qualitative evaluation of the quantities considered.
+Thus, the use of the Born approximation in the analysis of close collisions of heavy ions with the atoms of an irradiated material is at best possible only for the purpose of qualitative evaluation of the quantities under consideration.